BRC Certification Explained for Canadian Businesses

 • Size and complexity of operations

-Certification can range from a few thousand to several tens of thousands of dollars.
+Certification can range from a few thousand to tens of thousands of dollars.

-The entire process may take several months to a full year based on readiness and audit scheduling.
+The entire process may take several months to a full year, depending on readiness and audit scheduling.

 Want to know where to get a BRC Certification?

-If you’re unsure about the certification level you need, consulting with specialists can save time and prevent costly mistakes.
+If you’re unsure which certification level you need, consulting with specialists can save time and prevent mistakes.

-BRC certification strengthens your food safety systems, improves product quality, and gives you access to new markets.
+BRC certification strengthens food safety systems, improves product quality, and opens access to new markets.

-Although the process requires effort, training, and investment, the long-term benefits for compliance, reputation, and global competitiveness make it worthwhile.
+Although the process requires effort, training, and investment, the long-term benefits better compliance, stronger reputation, and global competitiveness—make it worthwhile.

-By adopting BRC standards, Canadian food businesses can operate more confidently and stand out in an increasingly competitive industry.
+By adopting BRC standards, Canadian food businesses can operate confidently and stand out in a highly competitive industry.

 0/5 (0 Reviews)